marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   in fact be called at the place that would cause a problem.

-  Some spurious warnings can be avoided if you declare all the functions you use that never return as :gcc-attr:`noreturn`.
+  Some spurious warnings can be avoided if you declare all the functions you use that never return as :fn-attr:`noreturn`.
 See :ref:`function-attributes`.

   This warning is enabled by :option:`-Wall` or :option:`-Wextra`.